‘Russian Backdoor Overture’ to Kushner Involved Close Putin Ally

 “Pass on this,” Kushner responded, according to a letter his lawyer, Abbe Lowell, sent to the Senate Judiciary Committee Friday evening.
 “A lot of people come claiming to carry messages.
 Very few we are able to verify.
 For now I think we decline such meetings.”

-Nevertheless, Torshin scored a consolation prize: a seat at a dinner Donald Trump, Jr. attended during the Louisville convention.
-(On Saturday, Trump, Jr.’s lawyer said he spoke with Torshin at the event, but that they were not seated together.)
+Nevertheless, Torshin scored a consolation prize: a seat at a dinner Donald Trump Jr. attended during the Louisville convention.
+(On Saturday, Trump Jr.’s lawyer said he spoke with Torshin at the event, but that they were not seated together.)

 Unbowed, Torshin was still trying to get an audience with Trump after he won the presidency.
 In February, Yahoo News reported that the Trump administration pulled out of a meet-and-greet involving Torshin at the last minute after learning of the organized-crime allegations.